calyxir/calyx/docs/intro.md

 tests.

 ### Fud (Command-line driver)
-[The FuTIL driver](./tools/fud.md) is a command line tool to drive the FuTIL compiler and coordinate invoking frontends and backends.
+[The Calyx driver](./tools/fud.md) is a command line tool to drive the Calyx compiler and coordinate invoking frontends and backends.

 You need [Flit][flit] to install `fud`.